hpbl/WRITEME/README.md

     docker-compose up
     ````
 4. The API should be live on http://0.0.0.0:5000/

+### Front-end
+Currently the front-end is not properly integrated with the back-end, but it can stand-alone for Swift READMEs.
+Check [README](./front-end/readme-assist-tool/README.md) for instructions.

 ## Testing
 Tests are currently on the same module as the files they test.
 Their names start with `test_TestedFile`, where `TestedFile` is the file being tested.